 "Windows Online Protection has detected spyware" is a scam designed to trick people into installing a fake antivirus tool called Live Protection Suite.
 This program is promoted by displaying fake virus detections on a deceptive website.
-Simply said, this scam website informs its visitors that it has detected viruses (spyware, trojans and others) on their computers and encourages them to remove them by installing the Live Protection Suite.
-We strongly recommend not to trust this scam page or the program that is promoted through it.
+In summary, this scam website informs visitors that it has detected viruses (spyware, trojans, etc.) on computers and encourages them to remove the issues by installing Live Protection Suite.
+Do not trust this scam web page or the program that is promoted through it.

-At first it opens a pop-up window stating that if a user's computer is infected with viruses, they might cause data loss, system crashes and other problems.
-People are offered to scan their computers with the Live Protection Suite which is disguised as a certified antivirus tool that is created by Microsoft.
-If the "OK" button is clicked, the page starts a fake scanning process that detects more than hundred trojans.
+Initially, the site opens a pop-up window stating that the user's computer is infected with viruses, which might cause data loss, system crashes, and other problems.
+People are invited to scan their computers with the Live Protection Suite, which is disguised as a certified antivirus tool created by Microsoft.
+If the "OK" button is clicked, the web page starts a fake scanning process that detects over one hundred trojans.
 It displays the "Windows Security Alert" pop-up window stating that Windows Online Protection has detected spyware and is ready to remove it.
-It encourages users to remove it by clicking the "Remove all" button.
+It encourages users to remove the infection by clicking the "Remove all" button.
 If clicked, it downloads a setup file of the Live Protection Suite fake antivirus program.
-This program is designed to display fake system warnings (pop-ups), opens untrustworthy websites in a browser and so on.
-In other words, it is designed to trick people into paying money for the full version as soon as possible.
+This program displays fake system warnings (pop-ups), opens untrustworthy websites in the browser, and so on.
+In this way, it often tricks people into paying for the so-called 'full version'.
 Programs that are promoted through deceptive websites cannot be trusted and should not be downloaded or installed.
-This or any similar scam page should be ignored and closed.
+Close this, and any similar scam web pages immediately.

-As a rule, people do not visit such pages intentionally.
-Quite often they are opened by installed potentially unwanted apps (PUAs).
-In addition to unwanted redirects, PUAs serve their users with ads like coupons, banners, surveys, pop-ups and so on.
-These intrusive ads usually conceal underlying contents of any visited website.
-Besides, if clicked, they open potentially malicious websites or trigger installations/downloads of other unwanted apps (some of these ads are designed to run scripts that are designed to do that).
-Moreover, PUAs usually record various information too.
-They collect IP addresses, entered search queries, geolocations, URLs of visited websites and other data of this kind.
-It is possible that some of it might include personal details as well.
+Generally, people do not visit these pages intentionally - they are opened by installed potentially unwanted apps (PUAs) on the system.
+In addition to unwanted redirects, PUAs serve users with ads such as coupons, banners, surveys, pop-ups, and so on.
+These intrusive ads usually conceal underlying content of any visited website.
+Furthermore, if clicked, they open potentially malicious websites or trigger installation/download of other unwanted apps (some of these ads also run scripts that perform this function).
+PUAs also record user-system information including IP addresses, entered search queries, geolocations, URLs of visited websites, and other data of this kind.
+Some of this data might also include personal details.